darasus/ai-blog/content/how-to-train-your-dog-to-not-beg-at-the-table.md

   training is a great way to teach your dog the meaning of “no” and other commands, like to sit or lay down.
 Use a clicker app on your phone to make the clicking sounds for you.
+intro: >-
+  You probably wouldn’t sit down to a meal with your dog at the table every day, but that doesn’t mean you can’t enjoy a nice home-cooked meal with your pup.
+Dogs are social animals, so they love spending time with their owners and other people.
+But they also have their weird quirks, like begging at the table or jumping up to get snacks.

+  Luckily, it’s not hard to train your dog to stop begging at the table and other bad habits.
+They just take some patience and dedication to follow through on commands until your dog gets it.
+With these tips, you can crack down on those weird doggy habits and help them learn new things that will last a lifetime.
+Read on for advice on how to train your dog to stop begging at the table and other tricks as well as tricks from nutritionist Victoria SchENDler
 ---

 ## Establish rules and boundaries with your dog.